Xaque8787/m3uparser/README.md

 ### Basic Information

-Most of the information used to create the file and folder structure is derived from the group-title line in the m3u file.
+Most of the information used to create the file and folder structure is derived from the group-title value in the m3u files #EXTINF line.
 There are 5 types of streams that are defined.

 + series - Television shows that have season/episode value